Spring It On: 7 Must-Do Home Maintenance Tasks to Tackle This Season

 There’s a great deal that can happen to your home during winter and spring, some of which we’re completely unaware of because we’re huddled inside.
-Take a couple laps around the perimeter of your yard and home.
+Take a couple of laps around the perimeter of your yard and home.

-This is when you want to be checking for siding/stucco damage, missing or peeling paint, holes, cracks, damaged or clogged gutters and downspouts.
+This is when you want to be checking for siding/stucco damage, missing or peeling paint, holes, cracks, damaged or clogged gutters, and downspouts.

-After this, check your soffits, windows, screens and any vents for damage.
+After this, check your soffits, windows, screens, and any vents for damage.

 Next, bring it in closer: Examine soffits, doors, windows, screens, and vents, and make a note of any damage.